The translation of this document is outdated.

 12) the procedures by which an animal shall be transferred to

-an animal sanctuary or animal boarding facility;
+an animal shelter or animal boarding facility;

 13) the amount and procedures for the payment of the State fee